pmndrs/react-three-fiber/api.md

 ### Defaults that the canvas component sets up

-Canvas will create a _translucent WebGL-renderer_ with the following properties: `antialias, alpha, setClearAlpha(0)`
+Canvas will create a _translucent WebGL-renderer_ with the following properties:

+- antialias=true
+- alpha=true
+- powerPreference="high-performance"
+- setClearAlpha(0)`

 A default _perspective camera_: `fov: 75, near: 0.1, far: 1000, z: 5, lookAt: [0,0,0]`